netelder/first_app/rvm.md

 	rvm 1.13.4 (master) by Wayne E. Seguin <wayneeseguin@gmail.com>, Michal Papis <mpapis@gmail.com> [https://rvm.io/]

->I would love to use &#8963;&#8984;&rarr; but I am using [Optimal Layout](http://most-advantageous.com/optimal-layout/) that has rebound that sequence to moving the window a few pixels to the right.
-Maybe I rebind to &#8984;] inside Multimarkdown Composer.

 Following [directions above](#install) I found the latest head version is 1.14.1.
 Now to do the install of [Rails 3.2.5] following the same steps [above](#update).
 To check installed gemsets:

 ```bash
 	$ rvm list gemsets

 	rvm gemsets

 	   ruby-1.9.3-p125 [ x86_64 ]